-Where necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies in line with the Company's accounting policies.
+Where necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies in line with the Group's accounting policies.

-All intracompany assets and liabilities, equity, income, expenses and cash flows relating to transactions between members of the Company are eliminated on consolidation.
+All intracompany assets and liabilities, equity, income, expenses and cash flows relating to transactions between members of the Group are eliminated on consolidation.

-(d) Functional and presentation currency These consolidated financial statements are presented in Eastern Caribbean dollars, which is the Group's functional currency.
-All financial information is rounded to the nearest thousand dollars.
+(d) Functional and presentation currency

+These consolidated financial statements are presented in Eastern Caribbean dollars, which is the Group's functional currency.
+All financial information is rounded to the nearest thousand dollars, except for basic and diluted earnings per share.